 Class # Modifier Description

 3 0 File does not exist

 2 0 4 Word count negative

 2 2 2 File address negative

 2 2 3 CM address negative

 2 1 3 CM address plus word count exceeds user's field length

-2 · 1 4 File address plus word count exceeds user's field length
+2 1 4 File address plus word count exceeds user's field length

-F. Move a File Block
+F. Move a File Block (+ delete it !)

 IP1 C: Capability for source file (OB.RDFIL, OB.DELBL)IP2 D: Address in source file of source blockIP3 C: Capability for destination file (OB.WFILE,OB.CKEBL)IP4 D: Address in destination file of destination block tination files, the system expects to receive from the user the address of the source block within the source file and the address in the destination file to which the block is being moved.
-If the block to be moved is referenced by a map, moving it (which deletes it from the source file) would cause problems when swapping, therefore an F-return is made.
+V If the block to be moved any address within each Mach with is referenced by a map, moving it (which deletes it from the source file) would cause problems when swapping, therefore an F-return is made.